🔼 Spirituality and Divination: An Inner Journey

 Arrange them in a circle or 5-pointed star on an altar.

-Activate them with an intention or mantra.
+Activate them with an intention or a mantra.

 - Simple exercise: